ras-ufcg/agitROS/8/README.md

 - Service calls implement **one-to-one** communication.
 Each service call is initiated by one node, and the response goes back to that same node.
 On the other hand, each message is associated with a topic that might have many publishers and many subscribers.

 Aside from these (very important!) differences, services are similar to messages.
-In this chapter, we’ll see how to inspect and call services from the command line, and how to write nodes that act as either service clients or as servers.
+In this chapter, we'll see how to inspect and call services from the command line, and how to write nodes that act as either service clients or as servers.